TheHoosier - 32 things to know about Trey Galloway

 GET TO KNOW TREY GALLOWAY

-1. Trey is a 6-foot-5 shooting guard from Culver, Indiana; attends Culver Academy.
+1. Trey is a 6-foot-5 shooting guard from Culver, Indiana; attends Culver Academies.

 2. Trey plays for his father Mark at Culver.
 The two are ultra-competitive, which has made for some memorable moments in the gym together.